Free Online Legal Resources

 Everyone reacts to a job loss in their own individual way.
 Some people panic and try to find another job immediately.
 Other people relax and take some time off.
 No matter how you react, however, it is important to take care of certain things that will prove to be important to your future.

-Immediately following your lay off you should make sure to take appropriate actions concerning:
+Immediately following your lay off you should make sure to take appropriate actions concerning the following things.

-· Your Health Insurance / COBRA: federal law allows employees who have been laid off to continue their medical insurance for up to 18 months following their termination.
+Federal law allows employees who have been laid off to continue their medical insurance for up to 18 months following their termination.
 This coverage, known as COBRA, is often very expensive for employees because it requires employees to pay both the share that they were paying prior to their termination and their former employer's share.
-However, it is often less expensive than seeking health insurance privately.
-Employees have 60 days from their last date of employment to elect COBRA coverage.
+You will have 60 days from your last day as an employee to elect COBRA coverage.

-· Unemployment Insurance: Most full time employees who are laid off for reasons other than just cause are legally entitled to unemployment insurance.
 Each state has an office that is responsible for the administration of unemployment compensation.
-It is important that you contact that office either by phone, the internet or in person and that you understand exactly how to apply for unemployment benefits and the deadline for such application.
+It is important that you contact that office and that you understand exactly how to apply for unemployment benefits and the deadline for your application.

-· Severance Package: Some employers provide their employees with severance packages.
+Some employers provide their employees with severance packages.
 It is important that you review the terms of the package before you agree to it.
-However, it is also important to be aware of any deadlines associated with accepting the package so that you do not inadvertently let the benefits contained in the severance package lapse.
+However, it is also important to be aware of any deadlines associated with accepting the package so that you do not inadvertently let the benefits expire.

 Remember, many of the things listed above have firm deadlines and there are a lot of details to take care of when you are laid off.
-If you do not take care of them within the required timeframes then you risk losing the benefit entirely.
-So it is important that you take care of the necessary business as soon as possible following your lay off.
+If you miss any deadlines, then you risk losing the benefit entirely.